pavel-egorkin/Pospone-a-tab-Chrome-plugin/readme.md

 ## FAQ

 - What happens if the browser is closed at the scheduled time?
-The alarm fires at next startup; BackLater opens the tab immediately.
+The alarm fires at next startup; Reopen Tab Later opens the tab immediately.
 - Do I need host permissions for every site?
 No. The extension uses minimal permissions (`tabs`, `storage`, `alarms`, `notifications`) and does not request host permissions.